MicroEJ/Demo-Sandboxed-Applications/app-mqtt-publisher/README.md

     - To set your own topic in the publisher application edit the constant `TOPIC_POWER` in `EntryPoint.java`.
 4. Publish data to the topic.
 The publisher application does also subscribe to the same topic it publishes to.
 This means you will see any messages you publish with your MQTT tool in the console output of the application.

-# Requirements

-Refer to the ``Requirements`` section of the project level [README](../README.rst#Requirements).

 # Dependencies

-_All dependencies are retrieved transitively by MicroEJ Module Manager_.
+_All dependencies are retrieved transitively by Gradle._

 # Source

-N/A.
+N/A

 # Restrictions

 None.

 ---
+_Markdown_
 _Copyright 2023-2024 MicroEJ Corp.
 All rights reserved._
 _Use of this source code is governed by a BSD-style license that can be found with this software._